 The top app for competitive anglers, iAngler Tournament is designed to take care of the practical side of tourney fishing so you can concentrate on hooking the winning fish.
 When participating in registered tournaments, use the app to log your catch data while still on the water.
 Compare the statistics of your biggest fish with those of your fellow competitors by monitoring the app’s live tournament leaderboard.

 Other helpful features include the ability to review lists of available tournaments in your area; and to register for those that you’re interested in.
 The app also sends bulletins about local tournament activities.
 After signing up for an event, use the app to keep an eye on the weather forecast and tide tables for the tournament location. iAngler Tournament can also be used as a helpful data collection tool for marine researchers.

-With over five million users and three million logged catches, Fishbrain is the largest social network for anglers — and the best way to brag about your record catch or commiserate about the one that got away.
+With over 10 million global users and nearly 10 million logged catches, Fishbrain is the largest social network for anglers — and the best way to brag about your record catch or commiserate about the one that got away.
 Use it to log your catches and view statistics reports about your historical performance.
 Interactive fishing maps introduce you to new fishing spots and allow you to view the exact catch positions of other anglers.

 You can also connect with those anglers to find new fishing buddies or share tips.
 Other handy features include a fishing forecast that shows the best time to fish for more than 130 specific species, including bass, trout and carp.
 The app uses real-life catch data to recommend the most effective live bait set-ups for each one.
 Fishbrain is available in free and premium versions (for a monthly fee).